sulfuror/rescript-sh/README.md

 ### Configuration files

 When you use `config` command to create a repository configuration file, `rescript` will create a template of the configuration file for you.
-It will also set the permissions for those configuration files to `700`, which means that only the user who created that configuration file will have the permission over the file; no other user will be able to open and read that configuration file.
+It will also set the permissions for those configuration files to `600`, which means that only the user who created that configuration file will have the permission over the file (read/write); no other user will be able to open and read that configuration file.

 ### Things you need to change in your configuration file